bmaupin/civ-be-linux-fixes/README.md

 ## All-in-one patch script

-👉 For a quick and easy fix for most common problems, run this script.
-Or see below for specific fixes or general troubleshooting.
+👉 This includes fixes for most of the issues below as well as quality-of-life changes like enabling achievements with mods, disabling intro videos and EULA dialogues, etc.

 1. Download the patch script: [patchcivbe.sh](patchcivbe.sh)